Your hotel in the heart of Zagreb

 Well, there may be one more thing to mention, at least in the blog post :)

-It's rarely seen this way in western European capitals, but the Zagreb's cityscape is a fascinating mixture of classic Austro-Hungarian architecture and gritty socialist architecture.
+It's rarely seen this way in western European capitals, but Zagreb's cityscape is a fascinating mixture of classic Austro-Hungarian architecture.

 With clean streets lined with ornate, centuries-old buildings in contrast to century-old cobbled streets, Zagreb 360° tower offers a great view of all the old city has to offer.